Alignak-monitoring/alignak-doc/source/03_how_it_work/daemons.rst

 Alignak framework is designed to set up easily and smartly a distributed monitoring application for network services and resources.

-It is made of 6 daemons wich features may be extended thanks to modules.
+It is made of 6 daemons which features may be extended thanks to modules.
 Each daemon type has its own role in the monitoring process.

 A picture says a thousand words: